 How to Find Quality Keywords

 To find phrases and words that’ll help to optimize your eCommerce website, understand what your customers are looking for out of their search and how they’re looking for it.
-You can do this by surveying actual customers or interacting with people in your niche and industry on relevant online forums.
+You can do this by conducting a Hubspot survey among actual customers or interacting with people in your niche and industry on relevant online forums.
 From there, you can plug in various relevant topics into keyword research tools to observe their ranking.

 Once you have identified the keywords you want to use, it’s time to find long-tail keywords (essentially short 2–3 word phrases) based on your research.
 These phrases will be more descriptive and closely fit into your site’s sub-topics and niches.
 By being more descriptive, these keywords will help better match your audience’s search intent and be more relevant to their needs.

 6. Use Your Keywords Correctly

 After selecting your keywords, it’s essential to consider how they can be implemented.
 You need to make sure that they make sense in certain contexts, such as:

 - Whether they can be a page title